-Selection is one of three main constructs of programming (along with Sequence and Iteration).
+Selection is one of three primary constructs of programming, along with Sequence and Iteration.

-An if statement is a conditional statement that performs a certain action based on conditional values.
+An if statement is a conditional statement that performs a specific action based on conditional values.

 Essentially, if thing A is true, then thing B will happen.

 If the user answers yes to the window question, then an appropriate statement is printed.